-10 A+ А B+ В С D F
+10 A+ Α B+ В С D F

-LO POINT SCALE 10 9 8 7 6 5 0
+IU POINT SCALE 10 9 8 7 6 5 0

-0 S А В С D F
+• S Α В С D F

-8 point scale 8 7 6 5 4 0
+8 POINT SCALE 8 7 6 5 4 0

-The Grade Point Average (GPA) is computed from the grades as a measure of the student's 1.5.4 performance.
+1.5.4 The Grade Point Average (GPA) is computed from the grades as a measure of the student's performance.
 The Term GPA (TGPA) is based on the grades of the current term, while the Cumulative GPA (CGPA) is based on the grades in all courses taken after joining the program.
 The contribution of each course to the GPA is the product of the number of credits and the grade point corresponding to the grade obtained.
 For instance, if it is a 3 credit course, and the student gets a B grade (which corresponds to 7 grade points, from the table above), then the contribution of the course to the total grade points is equal to 3 x 7, or 21.
 To get the TGPA, one adds the grade point contributions of all the courses taken in the term, and divides this total by the number of credits.
 The CGPA is similarly calculated, the only difference being that one considers the grade point contributions of all the courses taken in all the terms.
 The TGPA and CGPA are rounded off to the first decimal place.

-TERMINAL EXAMINATIONS 16
+1.6 TERMINAL EXAMINATIONS

 - 1.6.1 Terminal examinations are held during the last fortnight of each semester and during the last week of the Summer Term.
 The Time Table will be notified in advance.
 The graded answer scripts of the terminal examination will be made available to the students on a specified date within one week from the date of the terminal examination.
-Requests for changes in the grading of the terminal examination papers can be made only when the graded papers are shown to the students. - Attendance of the terminal examination is compulsory.
-If a student does not attend the ex-1.6.2 amination, she/he shall be considered as having obtained zero marks in it, and will get an F grade.
-Absence on medical grounds, certified by the Chief Medical Officer of the Institute, may be condoned, and the student may be permitted to take substitute examination(s) with-
+Requests for changes in the grading of the terminal examination papers can be made only when the graded papers are shown to the students. - 1.6.2 Attendance of the terminal examination is compulsory.
+If a student does not attend the examination, she/he shall be considered as having obtained zero marks in it, and will get an F grade.
+Absence on medical grounds, certified by the Chief Medical Officer of the Institute, may be condoned, and the student may be permitted to take substitute examination(s)